Hiwonder-docs/SpiderPi-Pro/source/docs/10_recognition_tracking.md

 <img class="common_img" src="../_static/media/chapter_10/section_4/image13.png"  />

 (3) Click **"Connect"** button.
 When the interface displays the camera returned image, the connection is successful.
-Select "green" in the drop-down box.
+Select "**green**" in the drop-down box.

 <img class="common_img" src="../_static/media/chapter_10/section_4/image14.png"  />

 Face the camera to the color to recognize.
 Drag the sliders of L, A, and B until the target color in the left screen becomes white and other areas become black.

 For example, if you want to recognize orange, you can put the orange ball within camera's vision.
-Adjust the corresponding sliders of L, A, and B until the orange part in the left screen turns white and other colors become black, and then click "Save" button to keep the modified data.
+Adjust the corresponding sliders of L, A, and B until the orange part in the left screen turns white and other colors become black, and then click "**Save**" button to keep the modified data.

 <img class="common_img" src="../_static/media/chapter_10/section_4/image15.png"  />

 (4) After the modification is completed, check whether the modified data was successfully written in.
-Enter the command again "Vim spiderpi/config/lab_config.yaml" to open file of Lab color setting.
+Enter the command again "**Vim spiderpi/config/lab_config.yaml**" to open file of Lab color setting.

 ```bash
 Vim spiderpi/config/lab_config.yaml